 Parts Availability

-Fiat parts may be harder to source in Australia than for mainstream brands, which can increase repair costs and affect premiums.
+Fiat parts may be harder to source in Australia than for mainstream brands, which can increase repair costs and affect insurer pricing.

 Tips to Save on Fiat Insurance in Australia